Building a simple ZK project on TON

 Circom circuitโ

-First let's create a folder simple-zk/circuits
+First let's create a folder named simple-zk/circuits

 template Multiplier() {